-The Corrections Division of the Harrison County Sheriff’s Office consists of the Adult Detention Center, Work Center and County Work Farm.
+The Corrections Division of the Harrison County Sheriff’s Department consists of the Adult Detention Center, Work Center and County Work Farm.
 The Corrections Division is under the administrative supervision of the Warden.
 The present annual operating budget for the division is approximately 9.5 million dollars and the total number of staff assigned to the Corrections Division is 225, the majority of whom are correctional officers who work in direct contact with inmates.

 Did you know that all questions concerning rules and regulations applicable to the inmate population can be answered by reviewing the inmate handbook?
 This document will have the most accurate information and instructions concerning visitation, inmate canteen funds, personal property, legal services, etc.